Captain Martin Walker: Critical reception

-Critical analyses of Walker's story arc have appeared in multiple peer-reviewed published journals.
-Henrik Andergard analyzed Walker's role in the narrative of The Line in his discussion of the concept of a traditional hero-narrative as well as the essential elements of the hero-character archetype.
-He concluded that Walker is a "conscious subversion of the modern military hero-narrative", and that the developers initially sets up expectations of The Line adhering to the genre and theme, which is later flaunted and actively criticized through Walker's failure to live up to that role.
-Toby Smethurst was fascinated by the premise of The Line, which involves the player in the interactive perpetration of atrocities through a gradual process of coming to empathize with Walker.
-He observed that even though The Line seemingly "punishes the player for playing it" by holding up their actions as an example of their complicity in violent content within video games, it remains compelling "in spite of, or perhaps because of its attitude towards videogame violence".
-He argued that The Line showed that the videogame medium has the potential to radically alter its players' relationship with "controversial memories of perpetration" by demonstrating the extent to which a strong empathic link between the player and its protagonist is possible, which provides a reasonable contrast against the direction most memory studies tend to adopt by universalizing the innocent’s perspective in the wake of violent conflict.

 Walker has appeared in multiple "top" character lists.
-IGN staff included Walker in their list of the best new video game characters of 2012.
+IGN included Walker among its best new video game characters of 2012.
 Geoff Thiew from Hardcore Gamer ranked Walker among a 2014 list of the most memorable soldier characters in video games, citing the exploration of his struggle with post-traumatic stress disorder and his story conveys a potent message about the veneration of warfare by popular media.
 Ron Whitaker discussed Walker's significance as a notable video game protagonist in a 2015 list published by The Escapist.

 Walker is often cited as one of the most notable roles of Nolan North, a prolific voice actor in the video game industry.
-In an essay written for Grantland, Tom Bissell opined that The Line is about "Nathan Drake going insane", which alludes to one of North's best known characters and the quality both Walker and Drake share as a "playable everyman character" archetype.
+In an essay written for Grantland, Tom Bissell considered North's casting integral to Walker's characterization.
+He observed that Walker initially sounds similar to Nathan Drake, another character voiced by North, before Walker's physical deterioration and increasingly unhinged combat dialogue reveal the purpose of the comparison: to transform the familiar, optimistic action-game protagonist into someone visibly descending into madness.
 Keogh took a different view and argued that The Line delivers its critique of shooter games by suggesting that video game protagonists like Drake and Walker are sociopaths because of what they do in their games as directed by the player.